nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Edit current team: `edit team`

 You discussed the group name with your team members, and they do not like the name you proposed!
 They prefer it to be something cooler instead.
-Not to worry, you are able to edit the details of your current team with `edit team` command.
+Not to worry, you are able to edit the details of your current team with the `edit team` command.

 The `edit team` command allows you to edit the details your currently selected team.
 The edited team details will be shown in the [currently selected team](#current-team-section).